 Wheatland County is committed to being a leaderin environmental accountability through balancing the environment with the social and economic needs of the community.
 We will do this by leading by example, and implementing environmentally responsible practices in our operations.
 We will also work closely with the residents of Wheatland County to better understand the needs and challenges associated with our environment, and to come up with solutions together.

 We are also committed to sharing actions, plans, programs, and initiatives publically.
-For all environment-related news, we will include this image:

 In 2016, Wheatland County made a formal commitment to environmental stewardship through the adoption of an Environmental Policy; recognizing the importance of protecting the environment for the benefit and enjoyment of our residents, businesses, and visitors.
 Accepting responsibility for leadership in accountability, for actions that may impact the environment, Wheatland County committed to: